mariahenkel/dothraki_gf/documentation/paper_text_01.md

 		needSubject : Bool} ;

+#### 2.3.5 Other categories

+Adverbial phrases, like in most other languages, are simply uninflected token strings, as implemented in `CommonX`:

+    Adv = {s : Str} ;
+	Prep = {s : Str ; c : Case} ;

+Adverbial phrases can be formed from noun phrases using prepositions, which assign case in Dothraki, or sometimes are expressed *only* by case.
+For example, `to_Prep` from module `Structural` is implemented in Dothraki simply as `{s = [] ; c = All}`: What is expressed in other laguages via the preposition "to", is understood in Dothraki from the modified noun phrase appearing in allative case.

+Conjunctions in Dothraki have different forms depending on whether they are used to conjoin noun phrases/sentences, or as phrasal conjunctions to start a sentence:

+	Conj = {s : Str; p : Str; n : Number} ;

+E.g. the conjunction "and" when used to connect noun phrases is "ma" (as in "ma lajak ma khaleesi" -- "the warrior and the queen"), but translates as "majin", when used as a phrasal conjunction ("Majin lajak zoqwe khaleesies." -- "And the warrior kissed the queen.").

 Figure 3 shows the main categories of the GF Resource Grammar Library and the current status of our implementation.
 The yellow categories have been fully or at least partially implemented in our resource grammar.
 For the first milestone, we do not aim to implement every single instance of every category.
 Instead, we want to first implement the most important categories in a proper way, to make later expansion easier.
 For example, there are 32 different instances of the “mkCl” function for the clause category “Cl” (Grammatical Framework, 2016b).
 We did not implement all of them in the current version of our resource grammar, but since there are already some “mkCl” functions included, it is easier to add more functions of the same type later on.